Prakanshu/the-cat-api/README.md

-# The project is demonstration of consuming a third party api(The cat api) in the react-app.
+# The project is demonstration of consuming a third party api(the cat api) in the react-app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).